Cheap summer getaways in Michigan

 Stays in a tepee

-Like yurts, tepees are made of canvas, and they sleep four in bunk beds or cots.
+Like yurts, tepees, or tipis, are made of canvas, and they sleep four in bunk beds or cots.
 Cost is $30, and they're available in Baraga State Park on Lake Superior's Keweenaw Bay near and Cheboygan State Park on Lake Huron, near Mackinaw City.

 Adventure on the Keweenaw Peninsula